 Types of equity release

 Lifetime mortgages are loans which use your home as security.
 The difference is that you don’t make repayments.
-The loan amount gathers interest and is typically paid back by your descendants when you pass away, or by you when you move house.
+The loan amount gathers interest and is typically paid back by your descendants when you pass away, decide to move home or go into long term care.

 Pros and cons of equity release